rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 Most async data loading is done the same way: show a loading indicator while the data is being retrieved, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.

+While this seems simple, getting the logic right can be challenging, especially when error handling or data reloading is involved.

-The `NgxDataLoaderComponent` makes this easy.
+The `NgxDataLoaderComponent` makes it easy.
 You only need to provide a `getDataFn` that returns a `Promise` or `Observable` of the data, and the `data`, `skeleton` and `error` templates.
 The component will handle all of the logic for you.

 ## Features